civican/legisinfo/42-1/bills/C-58/bill_text.md

 The Information Commissioner may

-appear before the Court on behalf of **a complainant**; or
+appear before the Court on behalf of a complainant; or

-appear as a party to any review applied for under section 41 or, with leave of the Court, **as a party to any review applied for under section** 44.
+appear as a party to any review applied for under section 41 or, with leave of the Court, as a party to any review applied for under section 44.

 ### Section 43